CA Dems Remove Trigger Language from Redistricting Bill; Approve Mid-Cycle Gerrymander Before Texas

 2 min read

-SACRAMENTO, Calif. - A new congressional map will most likely appear on a special election ballot in California, whether or not Texas signs into law its own gerrymandered maps, after the “trigger” language was removed from the proposed constitutional amendment Thursday.
+SACRAMENTO, Calif. - A new congressional map will appear on a special election ballot in California, whether or not Texas signs into law its own gerrymandered maps, after the “trigger” language was removed from the proposed constitutional amendment Thursday.

-Just one week ago, Newsom officially called on the Legislature to pass two bills: One calling a November 4 special election for voters to decide on (2) a constitutional amendment that would allow temporary legislative redistricting with a new congressional map.
+One calling a November 4 special election for voters to decide on (2) a constitutional amendment that would allow temporary legislative redistricting with a new congressional map.
+The state's independent redistricting commission would then redraw the map in 2031.

 Specifically, the governor and his supporters said the new map “could be triggered to take effect under the proposed constitutional amendment if other states engage in redistricting.”